 However, too many teens are still being bullied and keeping quiet about it.
 If we want them to ask for help, we adults need to do things differently.

 It helps to speak up

-There is no magical fix for bullying, but talking to other people often helps.
+There is no magical fix for bullying, but talking to someone helps.
 We were fascinated to read an Australian study which asked school students about their experiences of asking for help with bullying.
-The majority of bullied students who had told a parent, a teacher, or a friend agreed that the person they told was helpful or caring, and that the bullying eased or stopped afterwards.
+The majority of bullied students who had told a parent, a teacher, or a friend agreed that the person they told was helpful and caring, and that the bullying eased or stopped afterwards.